 Wearing a Superman costume, Toly Shtapenko, of Ukraine, takes a long stride along the Hollywood Walk of Fame to impress tourists in the Hollywood section of Los Angeles.
 While the Hollywood we see in movies is a place of glamour and beautiful celebrities, the cast of superheroes filling Hollywood Boulevard is frequently anything but.
 Many are people struggling to make a buck as they pursue their dream of stardom.

-A man walks by angel wings used as part of a store display in Beverly Hills, Calif., on Tuesday, May 7, 2019
+A man walks by angel wings used as part of a store display in Beverly Hills, Calif.

 Workers clean the floor at Petco Park before a baseball game between the San Diego Padres and the Los Angeles Dodgers in San Diego.